awsdocs/amazon-efs-user-guide/doc_source/setting-up.md

 Enter the IAM user name and password that you just created\.
 When you're signed in, the navigation bar displays ***your\_user\_name*****@*****your\_aws\_account\_id***\.

 If you don't want the URL for your sign\-in page to contain your AWS account ID, you can create an account alias\.
-From the IAM dashboard, click **Create Account Alias** and enter an alias, such as your company name\.
+From the IAM dashboard, locate **IAM users sign\-in link:** and choose **Customize**\.
+Enter an alias, such as your company name\.
 To sign in after you create an account alias, use the following URL:

 ```
 https://your_account_alias.signin.aws.amazon.com/console/